azdavis/azdavis.net/posts/en/limitations-opportunity.md

 ---

-In college, I took the class [Foundations of Programming Languages][pl-cmu], taught by Prof. Robert Harper.
+In college, I took the class [Foundations of Programming Languages][pl-cmu], taught by Professor Robert Harper.
 In this class, we studied programming languages and [formal semantics][].

-One thing I learned from Prof. Harper is that limitations engender opportunity.
+One thing I learned from Professor Harper is that limitations engender opportunity.
 That is, if we limit our possibilities in one respect, we gain the opportunity to exploit these limitations to great effect in other respects.

 Let us explore some examples of limitations, or lack thereof, in programming languages, and what opportunities they unlock, or prevent.
 As we will see in